Renter-Friendly Solutions • 8 min read

 - Ignoring manufacturer-set waiting periods

 This is one of the simplest mistakes to avoid, yet one of the most common causes of failure.
+Even when installation goes well, poor removal technique at move-out can still cost you your deposit, how to remove adhesive hooks without damage covers how to take everything down cleanly.

 Mistake 5: Using One System for the Entire Home